 Smartphone processors (or SoCs) have entered firmly into our general consciousness.
-It is not unheard of to read comments like “how do I know if a phone has a good processor or not?”.
+It is not unheard of to read comments like “How do I know if a phone has a good processor or not?”.
 So in today’s post, we are going to learn how to read smartphone processor specs.

 A good processor generally means the ability of a phone to easily install and smoothly run apps.
 It also means a fast phone that does not lag and gives a very good experience overall.

 A weak or slow processor means that such a device would not be able to install some very demanding apps.
-Even if it does manage to do so, the app would not run smoothly.
-The general smartphone experience in itself would be terribly frustrating as the phone would be really slow and apps would take longer to load.
+Even if it does manage to do so, the app will not run smoothly.
+The general smartphone experience in itself would be frustrating as the phone would be really slow and apps would take longer to load.

 This is why recognizing the processor on a phone before buying it will go a very long way to give you an idea of how well it will perform.
-This is true especially in areas such as gaming, photography, video editing, social media, network reception etc.
+This is true, especially in areas such as gaming, photography, video editing, social media, network reception, etc.

 Recommended: How to compare smartphone processors